 Yes, kids are awesome.
 Especially our own.
 But, why?
 What exactly makes kids awesome?
 Some might say it’s their sense of wonder and imagination, lack of malice, or their ability to laugh at just about anything.
 By focusing on these inputs, we help kids understand just what about them makes them awesome, what they can do to continue to be awesome, and what they can do to become even more awesome.
 We empower them with the ability to develop and grow.
 This is known as a growth mindset.
 The alternative is a fixed mindset.
 “I am awesome.”
 No room for change.
 No room for growth.

-Praise should always be specific and concrete, thoughtful and authentic.
-So, rather than telling your child simply “You’re awesome”, try instead “Your ability to imagine and create will take you far in life”.
-Rather than “You are a good kid”, try “You are so kind to help others, like helping mom do the dishes”.
-And, “You excel in math because you work hard at it, completing all your homework and studying for quizzes”, rather than “You are great at math!”
-Give them the why, and watch them grow.
+Praise should always be specific and concrete.
+Rather than telling a child simply “You’re awesome,” try instead “Your ability to imagine and create will take you far in life.”
+Rather than “You are a good kid,” try “You are so kind to help others, like helping mom do the dishes.”
+And, “You excel in math because you work hard at it, completing all your homework and studying for quizzes,” rather than “You are great at math!”
+Give them the why and watch them grow.